codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ```

 This is a very simplistic way of doing the connection, it will get the `default` profile credentials from your `.aws/credentials` file in the home folder.
 Amazon provide the `ProfileCredentialsProvider` if you want a different profile.
-You can see more about other ways of authenticate [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
+You can see more about other ways of authenticating [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).

 ## Packging our application